Kariuki1976/Akan-Names/README.md

 ---
 ## **Description**

-This is a webpage that describes about me ,my education,skills,and languages that I am best at.
+This is a webpage that generates a unique Akan name from the Ghana community depending on the different day of the week.
 ---

 <!-- ### **Preview**